Post-Apocalyptic Movies You Can Watch With Your Family

 1.)
 Family ties.
 What might happen in a SHTF scenario?
 The father has to separate from his wife and kids to go investigate the virus.
 Also, found family – the family adopts a little boy after his parents are killed by zombies.
 What would your kids do if they were separated from you?
 What plan have you worked out so that you could safely reunite?

 2.)
 Preparedness: There’s a frenetic scene at a store as looters swarm in.
 This is a teachable moment to talk about stocking up on supplies before disaster strikes.
 You can discuss the various mistakes the hero and his wife made with their lack of preparation.
 The hero and his family were not well-prepared at all for any kind of disaster.
-Their daughter has asthma and they don’t have back-up inhalers or a go-bag or bug-out bag with them when they flee their home.
+Their daughter has asthma and they don’t have back-up inhalers or a go-bag or bug-out bag with them when they drive into the city.
+They’re not prepared for an emergency to happen while they’re away from home.
 Because of that, they’re forced to go to a store that’s being mobbed by desperate people.

 3.)
 Sticking together: In the store, the husband and wife split up so they can go buy different things.
 A couple of thugs attack the wife and try to drag her away, and nearly succeed.
 The husband spots the younger daughter in a runaway grocery cart, screaming in terror – because he didn’t stay with his wife and daughter to protect them.
 He does manage to rescue them, but he’d taken an unnecessary risk.
 Splitting up in an emergency is a very dangerous idea.
-If they had been separated, how would they have gotten ahold of each other again, with the world collapsing all around them?
+If they had been separated, how would they have gotten ahold of each other again, with cell phone service sure to go down and the world collapsing all around them?

 A Quiet Place